Protecting the Edge: Ultrafast Laser Modified C-shaped Glass Edges: Introduction

-We will therefore introduce a novel concept based on holographic 3D-beam splitters enabling volume deposition of energy along arbitrary edge contours including geometries that yield C-shaped edges.\cite{flamm2021structured} In the present case, the associated tangential angles of the edge contour to the surface can be chosen arbitrarily and amount to even less than 30-deg at both glass surfaces.
-The processing optics realizing our multi-spot concept operates under vertical incidence and requires single-side access to the workpiece only (no workpiece flipping required).
-The ability to introduce full-thickness volume modifications along the entire substrate edge geometry within a single pass allows for laser processing in the order of one m/s.
-Here, the 3D-beam splitter realized by flexible digital holograms or static diffractive optical elements is designed to exploit the entire power performance of industry-grade ultrashort pulse laser systems.\cite{flamm2021structured} In fact, required laser parameters (pulse energy and duration, repetition and resulting feed rate) are very similar to conventional glass cutting processes based on the usage of non-diffracting beams.\cite{jenne2020facilitated, flamm2021structured}
+We will, therefore, introduce a novel concept based on holographic 3D-beam splitters enabling volume deposition of energy along arbitrary edge contours including geometries that yield C-shaped edges.\cite{flamm2021structured} In the present case, using the 3D-beam splitters, the associated tangential angles of the edge contour to the surface can be chosen arbitrarily and amount to even less than $30^{\circ}$ at both glass surfaces.
+The processing optics realizing our multispot concept operates under vertical incidence and requires single-side access to the workpiece only (no workpiece flipping required).
+The ability to introduce full-thickness volume modifications along the entire substrate edge geometry within a single pass allows for laser processing in the order of $\unit[1]{m/s}$.
+Here, the 3D-beam splitter realized by flexible digital holograms or static diffractive optical elements (DOEs) is designed to exploit the entire power performance of industry-grade ultrashort pulse laser systems.\cite{flamm2021structured} In fact, required laser parameters (pulse energy and duration, repetition and resulting feed rate) are very similar to conventional glass cutting processes based on the usage of nondiffracting beams.\cite{jenne2020facilitated, flamm2021structured}

 The laser-based modification step is followed by the actual separation performed chemically in the present study.
 Here, crack-connected type-III-regime modifications\cite{itoh2006ultrafast} enable selective etching along the desired edge geometry with high etch rates.\cite{kaiser2019selective, rave2021glass} Generated tailored edges meet the demand of the consumer electronics industry regarding edge roughness, stability and throughput.